-My Primary President handed me the 2015 outline today!
+My Primary President handed me the 2015 Outline for Sharing Time today!
 Hooray!
 If you don’t have yours yet, you can get it a few different ways:

 - Ask your Primary Presidency if they have received their copies from the Bishopric (or ask the Bishopric directly!)